 Our broader network includes thousands of Friends and hundreds of Quaker meetings and churches who read our newsletter, attend our events, share our educational resources with their communities, and connect together on social media.
 We also collaborate with Quaker partner organizations, the broader environmental justice movement, and faith-based networks.

 Shelley combines her lifelong love of nature with many years of environmental advocacy and research.
 She has served as staff and a board member of QEW, Quaker Institute for the Future, Earthlight Magazine and many other non-profit organizations.
 She is an environmental scientist with a focus on air quality.
 Shelley lives in the San Francisco area and is a member of Strawberry Creek Monthly Meeting.Contact by email

-(They/Them) Miche seeks to live out all the Quaker testimonies, especially Earthcare.
-They have served as a Quaker Voluntary Service Fellow at the Massachusetts Climate Action Network, and at many other justice-oriented organizations, including Arts, Religion, and Culture.
-Originally from the Pacific Northwest, Miche has lived in the Midwest, New England, and now in New York City.
-They currently attend Brooklyn Monthly Meeting and is the parent of a dog named Bread.Contact by email
+Miche seeks to live out all the Quaker testimonies, especially Earthcare.
+They served as a Quaker Voluntary Service Fellow at the Massachusetts Climate Action Network and graduated with a Masters in Theopoetics and Writing from the Earlham School of Religion.
+Originally from the Pacific Northwest, Miche has settled in New York City and attends Brooklyn Monthly Meeting.Contact by email